smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/applying.md

-The master record that defines Dynamic Variables supports a flexible set of numeric edit codes, but there may be special formatting desired, such as engaging IBM\'s user-defined edit codes (values 5 - 9).
+The master record that defines Dynamic Variables supports a flexible set of numeric edit codes, but there may be special formatting desired, such as engaging IBM's user-defined edit codes (values 5 - 9).
 In this case it would be necessary to specify a user-defined program to return the correctly formatted value.